Pilar College

 Pilar College of Zamboanga City, Inc. is a private Catholic basic and higher education institution owned and administered by the Religious of the Virgin Mary (RVM) in Zamboanga City, Philippines.
 It was founded by the RVM Sisters in 1894 as a Cartilla School.
 It is located at R.T.
-Lim boulevard, Zamboanga City.
+Lim Boulevard, Zamboanga City.
 The college provides Catholic education to the children and the youth of Zamboanga City and the southwestern part of Mindanao.

-It offers elementary, secondary and college education.
+History

 Founding

 The college was founded in 1894 as a Cartilla School by the Beaterio Sisters who evacuated from Tamontaca, Cotabato.
 One of the two sisters who started the Cartilla School in 1894 was Mother Ma.
 Antera Cruz, RVM.
 The school was located in front of Plaza Pershing where the City Theatre now stands.
 The lot and the house belonged to the Lerenzo family of Zamboanga City.
 The Philippine Revolution of 1896 brought the Sisters back to Manila, where they were reunited with the RVM Sisters in the Beaterio Convent in Sta.
 Lucia, Intramuros, Manila.